 I have been involved with horses for over 50 years and have seen pretty much all kinds of injuries in a wide variety of circumstances.

 I am considered by many to be an expert in these matters.
 I have a high-traffic web site, http://MarvWalker.com that is accessed by people from around the world having problems with their horses.

 I continually stress that horses are the most dangerous animals on earth.
 If you are involved with horses it is NOT a question of *if* you be injured but *when* and those injuries will range from almost unnoticeable contusions and abrasions to death.
 I myself have been severely injured by horses on several occasions.
 I have personally known people who were killed or vegetated by them.

 Barring any other evidence, I certainly would accept one of the horses caused the victim's fatal injuries.

 Many thanks for taking the time to respond and share your experience and expertise.
 I was hoping to get responses from some folks such as yourself.
 I will be passing your information on to the family and I believe it will help them.

 If you have read much of my stuff or been around me working horses you have heard my mantra: "If you are involved with horses, YOU WILL BE INJURED.
 It is NOT a question of IF but WHEN and those injuries range from hardly noticeable to death."

-I personally have known people who have been killed by horses and some who have been, for all intents and purposes, vegetated.
+As I said earlier, I personally have known people who have been killed and or been grievously injured by horses and some who have been, for all intents and purposes, vegetated.
 I myself have been nearly killed on a number of occasions.

 Use great caution and wear appropriate safety equipment (vest, helmet, boots) when working with horses.